| Former Savannah College of Art and Design rider Tatum Tatreau (on far left) poses with the Bees after their win at the December

 Valley University's Ciara Menkens who previously won three times.
 Keep

+in mind that Cram is only a sophomore.
 The Low Medal marked a first for Tournament of Champions, as Audrey

 Washington took the medal home to the west coast as Stanford's first